danielmkarlsson/danielmkarlsson.com/src/md/frequently-asked-questions.md

 this suspicion let's call it, is seeping into our collective unconscious and potentially having a very negative effect on our ways of thinking.
 For example, say you where the CEO of an electric car company and you have your sights set on colonizing Mars as soon as possible.
-When you have a loafty goal like that in your sights you might lose sight of... or actaully, in this case more likely you were raised to never ever allow workers to unionize in your electric car factories.
+When you have a lofty goal like that in your sights you might lose sight of... or actually, in this particular case it's more likely you were raised to never ever allow workers to unionize in your electric car factories.
 Whenever you tell yourself that the ends justify the means, then I think you're in trouble from an ethics and moral philosophy perspective.

 **Don't you have to break a few...?**